 The interior patios of the old building were also modified by Antoni Gaudí, who started by expanding them to facilitate the circulation of air and natural light.
 Therefore, a large skylight was built to illuminate all floors.
 However, the architect’s most brilliant idea for the Patio of Lights was the gradation of colors on the walls to create a kind of chromatic play.

 At the top, he uses cobalt blue tiles, whose color loses intensity on the lower floors until it becomes white.
-To this effect, Gaudí also added larger windows on the lower floors, which decrease in size on the top floors.
+To this effect, Gaudí also added larger windows on the lower floors, which decreased in size on the top floors.
 And these first windows have wooden slits, which can be opened or closed to control the ventilation.

 All these ingenious techniques that the Catalan master incorporated into the Patio of Lights of Casa Batlló in Barcelona serve the same purpose: to ensure a uniform distribution of light and air.
 In the center of this space, you’ll also find the original elevator that Gaudí designed and which still works today.
 Interestingly, its traditional numbering was replaced by a letter system from A to I, so notice the special spelling of the letter G!